datateknik-lth/datateknik-lth/ak3/ingproc3-ETSF01/sammanfattningar/lect1_risk_management.md

 * Imagine now that the target for completing A+B+C was 52 days.
 * Calculate the Z-value as (T - t\_e)/s = (52 - 48.65) / 3.32 = 1.01
-* Look the Z-value up on the table of Z-values (not included)
+* Match the Z-value with a probability by using a pre-existing table.

 Which results in a 15% chance of **NOT** meeting the target 52 days.
 And that's PERT for you, kids!